 The codebook development process followed Creswell's (2017, pp. 184-189) iterative approach, with codes refined through successive passes through the data to ensure they reflected participant intentions rather than imposing the preconceptions of the researcher.
 The dependability of this thesis was addressed through detailed documentation of data collection and analysis procedures (Appendix E), providing what Neuman (2020, p.
 171) describes as sufficient procedural transparency to enable informed assessment of the quality of research employed.
 Transferability is supported through description of local context, participant characteristics, and organisational settings (MacCallum et al., 2019, pp. 60-61), allowing readers to assess applicability to other contexts while recognising this study's geographic and professional specificity.

-Chapter IV: Results
+Chapter IV: Results and Discussion

 Twelve semi-structured interviews were administered for this research study.
 These interviews spanned 30-70 minutes with a concentration on 11 central questions (Appendix C) pertaining to the professional’s role, their organisation and the relationship they have as a practitioner with digital technology, particularly open-source software and the application of open-access data.